Karagöz and Hacivat: Entertainers

 Though Karagöz theatre requires a skilled puppeteer who is capable of controlling the puppets and using different voices, it only requires about four people for a performance that can include dozens of characters.
 An apprentice, called the sandıkkâr, assists the puppeteer—who is called either the Karagözcü, hayalî (meaning both 'imaginary' and 'image creator') or hayalbaz— by handing him the puppets in the correct order and setting up the theatre before the show.
 A singer, or yardak, might sing a song in the prelude, but the yardak is never responsible for voicing a character.
 The yardak may be accompanied by a dairezen on a tambourine.
 The simple design of karagöz theatre makes it easy to transport; the puppets are all flat and the screen can be folded into a neat square, which is optimal for traveling karagöz artists.
 The screen and table behind it take up much less space than a stage so that a performance can be set up anywhere that is dark enough for shadows to be cast.
 A single hayalî impersonates every single character in the play by mimicking sounds, talking in different dialects, chanting or singing songs of the character in focus.
 He is normally assisted by an apprentice who sets up and tears down, and who hands him the puppets as needed.
 The latter task might also be performed by a sandıkkâr (from sandık, 'chest').
 A yardak might sing songs, and a dairezen play the tambourine.

 Adaptations

 Karagöz and Hacivat has also been adapted to other media, such as the 2006 Turkish film Killing the Shadows, directed by Ezel Akay.
 The play was also featured in the Karagöz humor magazine that was published in Turkey between 1908 and 1955.

-In 2018, the character Hacivat appeared in the video game Fortnite: Battle Royale as an cosmetic outfit, introduced during the game's fifth season.
+In 2018, the character Hacivat appeared in the video game Fortnite: Battle Royale as a cosmetic outfit, introduced during the game's fifth season.
 It can be purchased with in-game currency.

 Karagöz plays existed in Tunisia until the start of the French protectorate, when they were banned because of their denunciation of colonialism.
 They are still present in national folklore.

+Due to the popularity of the plays in 19th-century Romania, today caraghios (feminine: caraghioasă, with variants caraghioz, caraghioază) has come to mean "ridicule, comical" in Romanian.